apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 ### min_version_count_indicate_replica_compaction_too_slow

-Default: 300
+Default: 200

 Dynamically configured: true

-Only for Master FE: true
+Only for Master FE: false

 The version count threshold used to judge whether replica compaction is too slow